 Earthworm Jim HD (2010) — New Junk City

-This is a condensed list of video games from this series.
+This is a shortened list of video games from this series.
 Currently, the first and second parts of the game can be officially purchased from the publisher Interplay on Steam, GOG, Epic Games, and Amazon Luna.